Supply Chain Management

 • Resources: in order to produce products and services optimally, all of the elements for value added delivery need to be in the right places at the right time.

-• Software: the complexities of SCM require the right software products to manage the various processes and individuals.
+• Software: the complexities of Supply Chain Management require the right software products to manage the various processes and individuals.

 • Technology: Digital Transformation, Digitization of Work and the emergence of Industry 5.0 all impact crucial technology impacts to supply chain execution